 Service Level Management is one of the key processes of ITIL Service Design phase of the ITIL Lifecycle for Services.
-During the service level management process, expectations of the business are being evaluated.
+During the process, expectations of the business are being evaluated.
 The outcomes that the IT division can deliver on based on the expectations of the business are determined, then signed off between IT and the business or the service user.
 ITIL online courses emphasize the importance of service level management throughout the ITIL service lifecycle; especially during the service design and continual service improvement phases.
-No ITIL foundation certification training would be complete without a section devoted to the service level management process.
+No ITIL foundation certification training would be complete without a section devoted to this process.

 The service level management process has certain goals and objectives and it is important to understand how these link to driving success in an IT business.